esatterwhite/skyring/tutorials/transports/skyring-tcp.md

-An offially supported TCP based transport with connection pooling for Skyring.
+An officially supported TCP based transport with connection pooling for Skyring.
 This transport Will maintain a pool of connections to the destination of your choosing.
 It is responsible for growing and shrinking the pool as needed and re-creating connections if they happen to error or close unexpectedly.